prabhavk/woodman/README.md

-# run the following to install woodman
+# run the following to install emtr
-make up
+make